 OFF GRID since 2020

-Three Valleys make use of solar power and hydroelectric technology to ensure sustainable energy consumption on the farm.
+Three Valleys make use of solar power to ensure sustainable energy consumption on the farm.